wilbertharriman/FP-Growth/README.md

 ## What is FP-Growth?

-FP-growth is an improved version of the Apriori Algorithm which is widely used for frequent pattern mining(AKA Association Rule Mining).
-It is used as an analytical process that finds frequent patterns or associations from data sets.
-For example, grocery store transaction data might have a frequent pattern that people usually buy chips and beer together.
+FP-growth is an improved version of the Apriori Algorithm widely used for frequent pattern mining in data.
+It is used as an analytical process to find association in dataset.
+For example, grocery store transactions might tell us that people tend to buy chips and beer together.

 ## Usage